Cheyenne Dictionary

 -óo'haévam vta. caution s.o., advise s.o., warn s.o., counsel s.o. an important part of traditional child raising. É-óo'haévamóho.
 He cautioned/advised/counseled him. É-óo'haévameo'o ka'ėškóneho.
 The children are cautioned. vai: -óo'haahtóohe; fta: -vam.
 See: -oné'vam; -hoonét; -vovéstomev.
 Category: family, speak.

 -óvohe m. child, children.
 Variant: -veestóvohe.
-Ques: variant or redo analysis of -veestóvohe?? É-no'oé'tovohe.
-She's holding her baby on her lap. É-vávaóestovohe.
-She's rocking her baby to sleep. Éméoht-ovohe.
+Ques: variant or redo analysis of -veestóvohe?? Éno'oé't-ovohe.
+She is holding her baby on her lap. É-vávaóestovohe.
+She is rocking her baby to sleep. Éméoht-ovohe.
 She loves her child/baby. Énést-ovohe.
 She breastfed/nursed. Éhóheest-óvohe.
 She wrapped/swaddled her baby (modern=went to a baby shower). É-na'tóvohe.
-He beats his child(ren). Épáo'-óvȯheóó'e.
-She's standing carrying her baby in a blanket on her back. Énésta'omeéšeest-óvohe.
+He beats his child(ren). Épáo'-óvohe.
+She is carrying her baby on her back. Épáo'-óvȯheóó'e.
+She is standing carrying her baby in a blanket on her back. Énésta'omeéšeest-óvohe.
 He/she is child-rearing in the old/traditional way. Évé'ho'éešeest-óvohe.
 He/she is child-rearing in the white way.
 Etym: *-a·wahso (R).
 Category: babies, family.

 -pėhévóehné vai. have good children, good children - have.
 Né-pėhévóéhne.
 You have good children.
 Category: family.